Comparison of rosuvastatin and atorvastatin in patients with acute coronary syndrome

 The participants were followed up for a period of 6 months to assess the efficacy and safety of rosuvastatin and atorvastatin in reducing cardiovascular events and mortality.

-See also Rosuvastatin pediatric dose
+See also Rosuvastatin calcium and grapefruit

 Note: It is important to consult with your healthcare provider before making any changes to your medication regimen.